gatsbyjs/gatsby/packages/gatsby-remark-build-images/README.md

-# gatsby-remark-responsive-image
+# gatsby-remark-build-images

+Processes images in markdown so they can be used in the production build.

-Make images in markdown responsive by:
+In the processing, it make images responsive by:

 * Adding an elastic container to hold the size of the image while it loads to avoid layout jumps.